aherbert/gdsc-smlm/docs/model_plugins.rst

      - The time for the analysis of the filter set.

    * - Search
-     - The optimisation algorithm for the standard filter parameters.
+     - The optimisation algorithm for the parameters of a single filter.
 This is used by the ``Benchmark Filter Parameters`` plugin.

    * - Time
-     - The time for the analysis of the standard filter parameters.
+     - The time for the analysis of the parameters of a single filter.
 This is used by the ``Benchmark Filter Parameters`` plugin.

 .. index:: !
 Benchmark Filter Parameters